simolus3/drift/docs/pages/docs/Dart API/manager.md

 {% include "blocks/snippet" snippets = snippets name = 'manager_filter_back_references' %}

 The code generator will name this filterset using the name of the table that is being referenced.
-If there are multiple references to the same table, the code generator will print an error and wont generate the filterset.
-Use the `@ReferenceName(...)` on the foreign key to specify a custom name for the filterset.
+In the above example, the filterset is named `todoItemsRefs`, because the `TodoItems` table is being referenced.
+However, you can also specify a custom name for the filterset using the `@ReferenceName(...)` annotation on the foreign key.
+This may be necessary if you have multiple references to the same table, take the following example:

+{% include "blocks/snippet" snippets = snippets name = 'user_group_tables' %}

+We can now use them in a query like this:

-{% include "blocks/snippet" snippets = snippets name = 'reference_name_example' %}
+{% include "blocks/snippet" snippets = snippets name = 'manager_filter_custom_back_references' %}

+In this example, had we not specified a custom name for the reference, the code generator would have named both filtersets `userRefs` for both references to the `User` table.
+This would have caused a conflict.
+By specifying a custom name, we can avoid this issue.

 ### Ordering